Planning Guard

 How do I object to a planning application in Wiltshire?

 You can object online via the Wiltshire planning portal or in writing by post.
-Planning Guard helps you draft a structured, policy-aware planning objection — you still submit it through the council’s official channels.
+Search the application reference, read the validated plans, and submit your representation before the published consultation deadline.
+Planning Guard can help you draft a structured objection letter — you still lodge it through the council's official channels.

 What is a planning application objection in Wiltshire?

-A planning application objection (often called a representation) explains why permission should be refused or changed, using material planning considerations — for example highways, amenity, design, heritage, or ecology where relevant.
+A planning application objection (representation) explains why permission should be refused or changed, using material planning considerations — highways, residential amenity, design, heritage, ecology, and similar issues.
 It is not legal advice; Wiltshire decides each case on its merits.

 How long do I have to object to a planning application in Wiltshire?

-Consultation periods vary by application and council.
+Consultation periods vary by application.
 Use the Wiltshire planning application search to find the reference, documents, and the stated deadline for comments.
-Do not rely on informal dates — the portal is the source of truth.
+Site notices and neighbour letters usually allow around 21 days — but always confirm on the portal.

-Can I use a planning objection letter for Wiltshire?
+Can I use a planning objection letter template for Wiltshire?

 Do I have to give my name and address when objecting to Wiltshire?

 Councils normally require your name and postal address so they can record your representation and contact you if an appeal is lodged.
-Check Wiltshire’s published rules on their planning pages — anonymous comments are often not treated as formal representations.
+Check Wiltshire's published rules — anonymous comments are often not treated as formal representations.

 Can neighbours object to planning applications in Wiltshire?

-Neighbours, residents, parish councils, and other people with a material interest often comment.
-You do not have to own the site next door, but your points should be material planning considerations — not personal disputes.
+Neighbours, residents, parish councils, and others with a material interest may comment.
+You do not have to own the adjoining property, but your points should be material planning considerations — not personal disputes or property-value arguments.

 What if I miss the deadline to object in Wiltshire?